Read how the council transformed their communication and improved employee engagement with their diverse team, by launching the iConnect app.

 “I love using iConnect.
 I work in one of the leisure centres and I usually work in the evenings and weekends. iConnect allows me to stay up to date with what is going on in the Council and gives me access I didn’t previously have!”

-Upon review of the campaign, Antrim and Newtownabbey Borough Council noted that there had been significant improvements in communication over what was in place prior to the app being used at the council;
+Antrim and Newtownabbey Borough Council noted that there had been significant improvements in communication over what was in place prior to the app being used at the council.

 "My job is to create and distribute daily communications with our staff and Councillors.
 The app has given me the assurance that what we are generating gets to everybody.
 Bolstered by push notifications I can target groups with important and timely communications as well as the general and fun side of the council.
 It’s a great leap forward in terms of getting better engagement from our staff and making us all one big team!"